-The decrease in cash flow in the current year is due to the cash impact of the increase in management fees receivable.
+The increase in cash generated from operating and investing activities in 2019 as compared to 2018 is primarily due to the increase in cash received from management fees.
+The decrease in cash flow in 2018 compared to 2017 was due to the cash impact of the increase in management fees receivable.
 Expenses were incurred before the associated revenue was received, billed to, and collected from investors.